calidan-x/summer-site/docs/techniques/declarative-client.md

 # Declarative Request Client

 :::caution
-This feature will remove in feature version
+This feature will be removed in feature version
 :::